stcorp/harp/doc/dataformats.rst

 ~~~~~~~~~~~~~~~~~~~
 ``description`` string (optional)
   This attribute provides a human readable description of the content of the variable.
 It should make clear what the
-  source of the data was (e.g. measured, climatology, derived, et cetera).
+  source of the data was (e.g. measured, climatology, derived, etcetera).

 ``dims`` string (optional)
   This attribute is only applicable for `HDF4`_ files (`netCDF-3`_ uses named dimensions and `HDF5`_ uses dimension